r01hee/SimpleWebInspector/README.md

 1. Change **Configuration > Scripting Runtime Version** to **.NET 4.x Equivalent** in PlayerSettings.

-2. Extract dev.r01.simplewebinspector-v.X.X.X.zip , and copy all in Assets/ directory to your projects Assets/ directory (Assets/StreamingAssets/.SWInspector/ might be hidden direcotry, so Assets/StreamingAssets/ is not empty!)
+2. Extract dev.r01.simplewebinspector-vX.X.X.zip , and then copy all contents in Assets/ directory to your projects Assets/ directory

 3. Attach SimpleWebInspector/SimpleWebInspector.cs to any of the GameObject.